fastapi/fastapi/docs/en/docs/deployment/deta.md

 ## Create a release

 Space also allows you to publish your API.
-When you publish it, anyone else can install their own copy of your API, in their own cloud.
+When you publish it, anyone else can install their own copy of your API, in their own Data Space cloud.

 To do so, run `space release` in the Space CLI to create an **unlisted release**: